approvals/ApprovalTests.cpp/doc/ToString.md

 <sup><a href='/tests/DocTest_Tests/CustomizingToStringTests.cpp#L104-L109' title='File snippet `customising_to_string_with_custom_to_string_class_usage2` was extracted from'>snippet source</a> | <a href='#snippet-customising_to_string_with_custom_to_string_class_usage2' title='Navigate to start of snippet `customising_to_string_with_custom_to_string_class_usage2`'>anchor</a></sup>
 <!-- endsnippet -->

+With `MyApprovals::verify()`, we have not changed the behavior of `Approvals::verify()`.

-Or you can change the default, by defining this macro before including the Approval Tests header.
+If, instead, you want to change the default string formatting, so that all calls to `Approvals::verify()` and related methods will automatically use your new string formatter, you can override the default, by defining this macro **before including the Approval Tests header**.

 <!-- snippet: customising_to_string_default_converter -->
 <a id='snippet-customising_to_string_default_converter'/></a>